At UB, we are committed to providing on-campus housing that meets the accommodation needs of all students.

 The University at Buffalo is committed to providing equal access to individuals with disabilities and a welcoming environment for all, regardless of religious affiliation or belief.
 Our Reasonable Accommodation Policy for On-Campus Housing guides us in offering safe, comfortable rooms and apartments for all students at UB.

 On occasion students require housing-related reasonable accommodations.
-In order to best serve all students, requests for specific on-campus housing accommodations due to disability or other reason must be submitted to the Housing Services office, as early in the application process as possible.
+In order to best serve all students, requests for specific on-campus housing accommodations due to disability or other reason must be submitted to the Housing Services office by the application deadline.
 This allows the Campus Living department to make modifications, if necessary, and offers the best opportunity that the appropriate type of space may be available.

 Requests for accommodations should: